lflyew/README-Generator/Develop/README.md

-# README Generator
+# README-Generator

   ## Description

-  A step by step user input through node to generate a well organized, professional and detailed README file.
+  A step-by-step user input through node to generate a well organized, professional, and detailed README file for project.

   ## Table of Contents
   - [Description](#description)